-8-on-8 Flag Football will be played on Sunday, October 13 in Rolland Stadium.
+8-on-8 Flag Football will be played on Sunday, November 13th in William Rolland Stadium*.
 Co-ed teams require a minimum of 4 males and 4 females to field a full team.
 The game consists of two, 18 minute halves with a running clock, on an 80 yard field.

 Join the league!